yewstack/yew/website/docs/advanced-topics/server-side-rendering.md

 and hydration.

 Traditionally, when a component renders, it is instantly available (outputs a virtual dom to be rendered).
-This works fine when if the component does not want to fetch any data.
+This works fine when the component does not want to fetch any data.
 But what happens if the component wants to fetch some data during rendering?